UK customs declaration service: Move from CHIEF to CDS with AEB

 The decision to replace CHIEF with HMRC’s new customer declaration service CDS was made before the EU referendum, but developments since have been factored into the planning so that CDS is scaled to handle the increase in the volume of declarations resulting from Brexit.
 The customer declaration service CDS has been developed in consultation with the border industry and will provide a more secure and stable platform.
 CDS has the capacity and capability to grow in line with the UK’s trade plans and the system move is also expected to deliver savings for the taxpayer.

-HMRC will be closing its customs handling of import and export freight system CHIEF on March 31, 2023.
+HMRC will be closing its customs handling of import and export freight system CHIEF on November 30, 2023.
 From this date, all businesses will need to declare goods through the new customs declaration service CDS.
-Ahead of the complete closure in March 2023, services on CHIEF will be withdrawn in two stages:
+The retirement of the CHIEF system is managed in two stages:

 CHIEF is based on the Community Customs Code (CCC) and Single Administrative Document (SAD) Harmonisation rules (boxes).
 CDS is based on the Union Customs Code (UCC) and data integration and harmonization rules.